-- The ENCO instruction does not support variable modifiers (assigned bit, word, or byte). - The ENCO instruction is supported only by GLC2000 Series units.
+The ENCO instruction does not support variable modifiers (assigned bit, word, or byte).

-4.2.42 DECO (Decode)
+4.2.50 DECO (Decode)

 B: Result to be stored

 The value entered in A is decoded and output to B. The DECO instruction reads A as a binary value, and the corresponding bit position in B is up.
 0 to 31 are available for input.